top of page

 Amendments

-This Constitution may be amended by two-thirds (2/3) majority votes cast at the General Assembly.
+This Constitution may be amended by two-thirds (⅔) majority votes cast at the International Assembly.

 Manila, Philippines